anushr03/C_mini_projects/README.md

     - To add value to a string type in a struct, we need to use `strcpy(destination, <value>)`

+    - A **structure tag** is used to identify a particular type of structure.

+    - Using `typedef` give the user freedom by allowing them to create their own types
+        - Syntax: `typedef existing_data_type new_data_type`

+    - Array of Structure
+        - Instead of declaring multiple variables, we can also declare an array of structure in which each element of the array will represent a structure variable.

+    - Structing Padding
+        - When an object of some structure type is declared then some contagious block of memory will be allocated to structure members.

+        - processor doesn't read 1 byte at a time from memory.
+It read 1 word at a time.

 - 2D Arrays and nested loops

     - Two Dimensional Arrays are essentially a sitution where we have an array where all the elements of arrays are actually arrays themselves